CME211/notes/faq.md

 When it comes to working on rice, setting it up requires just a bit of work.
 It will look like you're using vscode on your computer, but it will actually perform all the running and saving actions on rice (and that's the beauty of it).

+### Method for MacOS & Linux users

 The following steps will show how to use vscode installed on your computer to edit and start remote files on rice.
+THIS GUIDE IS SUITED FOR MACOS / LINUX USERS.
+If you have Windows, we recommend the method further below.

-- A first, recommended thing you should do if you are on MacOS or Linux, is enable SSH multiplexing so that you avoid having vscode disconnecting from time to time, which would force you to redo the 2-factor authentication.
+- A first, recommended thing you should do when you are on MacOS or Linux, is enable SSH multiplexing so that you avoid having vscode disconnecting from time to time, which would force you to redo the 2-factor authentication.
 You can follow the [tutorial here (Section Two Step Authentication)](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/Advanced_Connection_Options#Two-step_Authentication).
+It's what will help not having the connection drop every few minutes and ask you to login again.
+On Windows, this is not possible.

 - Next, install vscode on your computer by downloading it [on its website](https://code.visualstudio.com/).